Up Arrow

 Certificate of Mechanic's Lien

-A lien must be sent 90 days from last providing labor and/or materials to the residential job.
-An Intent to Lien is also sent 90 days from last providing labor and/or materials to the Connecticut job.
-Though you must record an Intent to lien and a Lien separately it is the best business practice to record them at the same time.
+A Lien must be sent 90 days from last providing labor and/or materials.
+An Intent to Lien is also 90 days from last providing labor and/or materials.
+Though you must record an Intent to Lien and a Lien separately it is the best business practice to record them at the same time.

 Preliminary Notice